Created by the Orton Foundation out of the Vermont Country Store, we think it would be a wonderful process for the town of Charlotte to engage in.

 Community Heart & Soul was designed to help small communities stay vital and relevant.
 We think it would be a great way to ensure that any future plans or actions are grounded in broad community input.

 Importantly, CH&S focuses on the positive.
 The process seeks out people who have not already come to the proverbial “table,” bringing that table to people and groups who might feel their voices haven’t been heard.

 This will not be not a government program.
-Although the research on CH&S has been spearheaded by the Planning Commission, and the effort has been endorsed by the Selectboard, we understand that the key to a successful Heart & Soul process will be broad community support and involvement in its planning and execution.
+Although the research on CH&S has been spearheaded by the Planning Commission, we understand that the key to a successful Heart & Soul process will be broad community support and involvement in its planning and execution.

 That is why we are reaching out to community organizations and individuals for their help.

 There are three principal ways to help: volunteer to host and event or to be on the steering committee; donate time or skills (including grant writing!
 We are eligible for quite a few); or donate money.

 If you are interested in learning more, or to find out how you can help, please contact Kyra Wegman (email@example.com) or Robert Bloch (firstname.lastname@example.org).